rupson/knowledge-graph-alignment-as-a-service/README.md

 # Knowledge Graph Alignment as a service

 Monolithic repository containing full stack application for Knowledge Graph Alignment as a Service.
-Exposes CLI functionality of [Logmap](https://github.com/ernestojimenezruiz/logmap-matcher) to users via a web interface and a RESTful API.
+Exposes CLI functionality of [Logmap](https://github.com/ernestojimenezruiz/logmap-matcher) to users via a RESTful API and a web interface.

 Contains 3 primary applications:<br/>
 [**logmap**](./logmap) | [**rest server**](./rest-server) | [**webapp**](./web)

+## Using KGAS

+KGAS can be used via a UI on [the web app's live deployment](https://kgas-web.azurewebsites.net/).
+The API can also be consumed directly - read [the documentation in the API's README](./rest-server/README.md#usage) for details.

 ## Developing locally